Joel-VO/Ruka-Chess/README.md

 ## Contributing

 Contributions are welcome!
 Please submit pull requests or open issues on the GitHub repository.
+This is a passion project and i intend to develop it further down the line.
+However if my code is not upto profession standards, kindly excuse my lack of knowledge :)

+I'm learning and continuously doing so, and so helpful and constructive feedback is highly appreciated.

+Also, ignore a lot of the commented/redundant code, i'll clean that up in the upcoming patch.

 ## License